Invasion of Algiers (1830): Background

 In 1827, Hussein Dey, Algeria's Dey, demanded that the French pay a 28-year-old debt contracted in 1799 by purchasing supplies to feed the soldiers of the Napoleonic Campaign in Egypt.
 The French consul Pierre Deval refused to give answers satisfactory to the dey, and in an outburst of anger, Hussein Dey touched the consul with his fly-whisk.
 Charles X used this as an excuse to initiate a blockade against the port of Algiers.
 The blockade lasted for three years, and was primarily to the detriment of French merchants who were unable to do business with Algiers, while Barbary pirates were still able to evade the blockade.
 When France in 1829 sent an ambassador to the dey with a proposal for negotiations, he responded with cannon fire directed toward one of the blockading ships.
 The French then determined that more forceful action was required.

 King Charles X decided to organise a punitive expedition on the coasts of Algiers to punish the "impudence" of the dey, as well as to root out Barbary corsairs who used Algiers as a safe haven.
 The naval part of the operation was given to Admiral Duperré, who advised against it, finding it too dangerous.
 He was nevertheless given command of the fleet.
 The land part was under the orders of Louis Auguste Victor de Ghaisne, comte de Bourmont.

-On 16 May, a fleet comprising 103 warships and 464 transports departed Toulon, carrying a 37,612-man strong army.
-The ground was well-known, thanks to observations made during the First Empire, and the Presque-isle of Sidi Ferruch was chosen as a landing spot, 25 km west of Algiers.
+On 16 May, a fleet comprising 103 warships and 464 transports departed Toulon, carrying a 37,612-man army.
+The ground was well-known, thanks to observations made during the First Empire, and the presque-isle of Sidi Ferruch was chosen as a landing spot, 25 km west of Algiers.
 The vanguard of the fleet arrived off Algiers on 31 May, but it took until 14 June for the entire fleet to arrive.